joergkrause/svogv/guides/getting-started.md

-This document describes the usage of the SVOGV library for Angular 2.
+This document describes the usage of the SVOGV library for Angular 2+ (currently tested up to Angular 4.4).

 ## Install the Lib